pcarbo/kyoto/README.md

 set used for this module, we have phenotype and genotype data from F2 mice, and in mice from the 34th generation of the advanced intercross.
-Understanding the features of an advanced intercross is not a central objective of this module, but it is useful to learn about this.
+Understanding the features of an advanced intercross is not a central objective of this module (I've included some optional questions about this below).

 The quantitative traits we analyze were measured as part of a study of anxiety-like behaviour in mice.
 In the "conditioned fear" paradigm to